The Cat (2011 film): Plot

 Jun-seok and So-yeon go to the animal shelter, where they find dead cats and the charred remains of the staff member.
 They learn that some time ago, there was an infestation of stray cats in the boiler room of an apartment complex.
 The doors and windows were cemented shut and the cats were left to suffocate.
 Two weeks later, workers removed the dead cats.
-So-yeon remarks the similarity of the murder victims all being found dead in a small space.
+So-yeon remarks on the similarity of the murder victims all being found dead in a small space.
 She is again approached by a confused old woman she had encountered before, who is looking for her granddaughter.
 Jun-seok discovers that the old woman reported her missing granddaughter nine months ago, but her son closed the case.
 So-yeon escorts the woman back to her apartment - in the same complex where the stray cats lived in the boiler room - and Jun-seok gives her a photo of the granddaughter, who looks exactly like the cat-eyed girl So-yeon had seen in her hallucinations, the same one the dead woman had complained of seeing.
 So-yeon sees the old woman's son beating his mother; he is then killed by a horde of cats.

 So-yeon goes to the complex's boiler room and is confronted by cats.
 While trying to fight off the hoarde, including Bidanyi, So-yeon falls into a large canister.
 The cat-eyed girl appears and shows her how she died; she had played with the cats in the boiler room, and upon hearing of the plans to kill them, she attempted to hide them in the canister.
 While climbing out, she fell and was paralyzed, dying with the cats after the door and windows were cemented.
 The girl also has a special relationship with those who have cats, and it is actually the restless spirits of the cats who have murdered the others.
 The girl convinces the cats to stop and they let So-yeon go free.